biiNG/DDS-SecurityVerif/README.md

 python Resulter.py
 ```

-The Resulter will read and process all the results in the results folder, and finally generate an xlsx file.
+The Resulter will read and process all the results in the paralyzer-result folder, and finally generate an xlsx file.

 You can quickly view the analysis results by reading this table.
 The first column represents mode-attacker, corresponding to the first level folder in  `./paralyzer-result`.
 The remaining columns are the names of the query, and the contents of the values are the results of the query.